CMU augmented reality app shows East Liberty as it used to be

 The app uses augmented reality to superimpose images from East Liberty's past onto the neighborhood's present-day buildings and storefronts.
 People open the app and point their phones at the landmarks.
 The phone then displays old photos or plays music or audio clips about East Liberty's history.

-Use the app at the vacant storefront and the facade of the old Bijou Dream Nickelodeon Theater — East Liberty's first nickelodeon — comes to life.
+Use the app at the vacant storefront, and the facade of the old Bijou Dream Nickelodeon Theater — East Liberty's first nickelodeon — comes to life.
 A coin appears and you use your finger to drop it behind the facade.
 The building then fades and clips from old movies play.

 “I was interested about the way nickelodeons empowered the working class to have access to entertainment,” said Adam Thompson, a graduate student in CMU's Video and Media Design program, who designed the Bijou Dream portion of the project.